 Cosmetic or body piercing is the practice of puncturing or cutting a part of the human body creating an opening in which jewellery may be worn.
-The most common form of cosmetic piercing in the UK are ear piercings.
+The most common form of cosmetic piercing in the UK is ear piercing.
 Cosmetic piercing can also be a form of body modification.
 The word "piercing" can refer to the act or practice of body piercing, or to an opening in the body created by this act or practice.
-Cosmetic piercing is an invasive procedure and is not without risks.
-In particular, allergies, scars and viral infection (such as Hepatitis B, C and HIV) are all recorded.
-When properly performed by a properly registered person, these risks can be minimised.
+Cosmetic piercing is an invasive procedure and is not without risks including allergic reaction, bacterial and viral infection (such as Hepatitis B, C and HIV) and scaring have all occurred.
+When properly performed by a registered person these risks can be minimised.

-If you are thinking about performing piercings on other people, whether at home or in a business premises, you will need to register with the Local Authority where you are normally based.
-You will need to register yourself and the premises where your business is normally carried on and for each additional person who operates with you.
-If you operate at more than one premises, even if this is in a different Local Authority's area, you will need to register each additional person at the premises in which you operate.
+If you are thinking about performing piercings on other people, whether at home or in a business premises, you will need to register with your Local Authority.
+You will need to register yourself as well as the premises where you do the piercing and each additional person who operates with you.
+If you operate at more than one premises, even if this is in a different Local Authority area, you will need to register each premises and each additional person operating.

-No, your registration cannot be refused by the Council; however you may be subject to enforcement action if you do not comply with the necessary standards laid out in by law and bylaws (see attachment at bottom of page).
+No, your registration cannot be refused by the Council, however, you may be subject to enforcement action if you do not comply with the necessary standards laid out in by law and bylaws (below).

 The registration lasts as long as the business proprietor or operation of the business does not change.
-If a new person takes over the business or the premises changes, then you will need to re-register.
-Please contact us if you are no longer running the business using the contact details below.
+If a new person takes over the business or the premises changes, then you will need to re-register or notify us.
+Please contact us if you are no longer running the business.

 You can apply by any of the following means:

 We aim to process your application within 21 days.
-We will confirm for all electronic applications via email that we have received your application.
-Please contact us if you have any queries about the process us.
+Please contact us if you have any queries about the process.

-No. You cannot start trading until your application is processed by the Council and you have received a certificate to display in your premises.
-It is in the public interest that we must process your application before it can be granted.
+No. You cannot start trading until your application is fully processed by the Council and you have received and are displaying your registration certificate.
 If you have not heard from us within 21 days, please contact us.

-The legislation does not require a public register to be kept of registered cosmetic piercers, however we are working on making one available online.
-In the meantime, each registered piercer and premises must display a registration certificate in a prominent place.
-If you still do not know if a cosmetic piercer or a premises carrying out piercing is registered, please contact us.
+The legislation does not require the keeping of a cosmetic piercing public register, however we are working on making one available online.
+In the meantime, each registered piercer and premises must display a registration certificate and a copy of the byelaws in a prominent place.
+If you are concerned that a cosmetic piercer or a premises carrying out piercing is not registered, please contact us.

 If you are concerned about the standards or practices within a local business or are concerned that they do not appear to be registered please use the Cosmetic/Beauty Business Advice and Complaints form.